Home Ā» Home Ā» Practical Ways to Improve Your Garden Soil

 Composting Kitchen Scraps to Amend Your Garden Soil

-Ideas for Soil Amendments (If You Don’t Have A Composter or Compost Pile)
+Ideas for Soil Amendments (If You Don’t Have A Compost Bin or Compost Pile)

 Since composting can be a long-term project, and your soil needs amending whether or not you have your own compost, there are other simple ways to amend your garden soil.

-A few ways to shred your yard waste.
-To shred your yard waste, simply toss it on the lawn and mow over it.
-If you don’t have a lawn mower that bags, dump your yard waste into an old garbage can and use your weed trimmer to chop up the debris.
-Also, there are many leaf blower/vacuum/mulchers that also suck up and shred leaves.
+Here are a few ways to shred your yard waste.
+One way is to simply toss it on the lawn and mow over it.
+If you don’t have a lawn mower that bags, dump your yard waste into an old garbage can and use your weed trimmer to chop up the debris much like the mulcher mentioned above.
+Also, there are manyĀ leaf blower/vacuum/mulchers that also suck up and shred leaves.

-After reading up on it and seeing some great reviews, I’m trying worm castings (worm poop) for the first time this year.
-I simply add a handful to each hole, along with compost, as I transplant perennials in a flower bed that I’m redesigning.
-It’s a bit spendy, but my plants are worth it.
+After reading up on it and seeing some great reviews, I’m tryingĀ worm castingsĀ (worm poop) for the first time this year.
+I simply add a handful to each hole, along with compost, as I plant new plants or transplant plant others.
+It’s a bit spendy, but my plants are worth it.Ā

-If you have access to aged animal manure (never use fresh manure, because it can burn your plants), it can also be a great way to amend your garden soil.
-I suggest reading up on it before you add it to your garden.
+If you have access to aged (composted) animal manure (never use fresh manure, because it can burn your plants), it can also be a great way to amend your garden soil.
+I suggest reading up on it before you add it to your garden!

 Mulching Your Garden Beds

 If you’ve followed Gingham Gardens for any amount of time, you’ll know that I’m always harping about adding mulch to your garden beds.
-In addition to many other reasons, as a good shredded wood mulch breaks down into organic matter, it nourishes your garden soil.
+As a good shredded wood mulch breaks down into organic matter, it nourishes your garden soil.

 Just a note here about mulches – wood chips are not the same as shredded wood mulch.
 They don’t break down like mulch does and they are usually too chunky to prevent weed growth.

 If you don’t have the budget to purchase a good shredded wood mulch, shredded leaves work too.
-In my vegetable beds, I use dried, untreated grass clippings.
+In my vegetable beds, I use dried, untreated grass clippings(Never Bermuda grass!).

 Simply spread the mulch of your choice over the soil surface until you have a thick layer of 3 – 4 inches.